 Richard Dawkins is a scientific rationalist, since he worships at the Twin Temples of Reason and Science.
 However, among their many other shortcomings and proneness to error, the problem with dogmatic rationalists like Dawkins is that they assume that, in order to be true, a law, principle, or theory must be true without exception, in all times, places, and situations.
-But this naive and frequently erroneous philosophical belief overlooks the exceptions that exist to certain laws or theories such as Newton’s Law of Gravitation, or the Theory of Evolution by natural selection.
+But this naive and frequently erroneous philosophical belief overlooks the exceptions that exist to many generalizations, as well as to certain laws or theories such as Newton’s Law of Gravitation, or the Theory of Evolution by natural selection.
 I have considered these important exceptions to the latter theory in several other essays.
 Like his avowed intellectual master, Charles Darwin, Dawkins has failed to see that the Theory of Evolution is incomplete because it examines life solely from the perspective of the individual organism, species, or gene – which latter is the unit that Dawkins dogmatically insists that we should narrowly view and reduce all Life.
 For when life is examined from the holistic perspective, a different pattern emerges, wherein cooperation rather than competition is most evident and important.
 But unlike Darwin, who wasn’t aware of the existence of genes, Dawkins believes that competition at the level of the gene is another invariable principle, which has led him to apply this principle to many situations where it is inappropriate or obviously wrong.

 Genetic relatives will tend to be alike not just in facial features but in all sorts of other respects as well.
 For instance, they will tend to resemble each other with respect to genetic tendencies to play—or not to play—Tit for Tat [a prisoners’ dilemma strategy, where each player does what the other player did in the last round].
 So even if Tit for Tat is rare in the population as a whole, it may still be locally common.
 In a local area, Tit for Tat individuals may meet each other often enough to prosper from mutual cooperation, even though calculations that take into account only the global frequency in the total population might suggest that they are below the ‘knife-edge’ critical frequency.
 (219)

 One might as well declare that, to paraphrase Dawkins, “In a local area, persons with a genetic predisposition to speak Spanish may meet each other often enough to prosper from speaking the same language, since the ability to speak a common language is a highly advantageous group trait.”
-But of course, no such genetic predisposition exists in the case of languages, and the fact that those who live in the same area very often do speak the same language is due to an entirely different process, namely, the tendency of people to imitate what they see and hear other people doing, and their tendency to conform to the most common behaviours that are performed by those who are in their realm of influence.
-As this example shows, Dawkins has made the same mistake that Darwin made by assuming that human behavioural characteristics are also genetically determined, just like their physical attributes.
+But of course, no such genetic predisposition exists in the case of languages, and the fact that those who live in the same area very often do speak the same language is due to an entirely different process, namely, the tendency of human beings to imitate what they see and hear other humans doing, and their tendency to conform to the most common behaviours that are performed by those who are in their realm of influence.
+As this example shows, Dawkins has made the same mistake that Darwin made by assuming that most human behavioural characteristics are also genetically determined, just like their physical attributes.

 In the following excerpt, Dawkins takes a moment from pontificating on his selfish-gene theory to give his readers a lesson in pronunciation: